-Building LF is pretty straightforward for symbols that occur only once, as it is the case of \$, c and d in s = abracadabra\$, see Figure 14.1.
+Building LF is pretty straightforward for symbols that occur only once, as it is the case of \$, c and d in s = abracadabra\$, see Figure ??.
 But when it comes to symbols a, b and r, which occur several times in the string s, computing LF efficiently is no longer trivial.
-Nonetheless it can be solved in optimal O(n) time thanks to Property 14.2, as Algorithm 14.1 details.
+Nonetheless it can be solved in optimal O(n) time thanks to Property ??, as Algorithm ?? details.
 This algorithm uses an auxiliary vector C, of size $|\Sigma| + 1$.
 For the sake of description, we assume that array C is indexed by a symbol rather than by a integer.5

 The first for-cycle computes, for each symbol c, the number n_c of its occurrences in L, and stores $C[c] = n_c$.
 Then, the second for-cycle, turns these symbol-wise occurrences into a cumulative sum, so that the new C[c] stores the total number of occurrences in L of symbols smaller than c, namely $C[c] = \sum{x < c} n_x$.
 This is done by adopting two auxiliary variables, so that the overall working space is still O(n).
 We notice that C[c] gives the first position in F where symbol c occurs.
-Therefore, before the last for-cycle starts, C[c] is the landing position in F of the first c in C (we thus know the C[c] is mathematically the last for-cycle scans the column C[c] and, whenever it encounters symbol C[c] is incremented so that the next occurrence of C[c] is incremented so that the next occurrence of C[c] in C[c] is the algorithm keeps the invariant that $C[c] = \sum{x < c} n_x + k$, after that $C[c] = \sum{x < c} n_x + k$ and the processed.
-It is easy to derive the time complexity of such computation which is C[c].
+Therefore, before the last for-cycle starts, C[c] is the landing position in F of the first c in L (we thus know the LF-mapping for the first occurrence of every alphabet symbol).
+Finally, the last for-cycle scans the column L and, whenever it encounters symbol L[i] = c, then it sets LF[i] = C[c].
+This is correct when c is met for the first time; then C[c] is incremented so that the next occurrence of c in L will map to the next position in F (given the contiguities in F of all rows starting with that symbol).
+So the algorithm keeps the invariant that $LF[i] = \sum{x < c} n_x + k$, after that k occurrences of c in L have been processed.
+It is easy to derive the time complexity of such computation which is O(n).

 Given the LF-mapping and the fundamental properties shown above, we are able to reconstruct s backwards starting from the transformed output $bw(s) = (\widehat{L}, r)$ in O(n) time and space.
-Clearly it is easy from bw(s) to construct L, just insert s at position s of \widehat{L} .
-The algorithm then picks the last symbol of s, namely s[n-1], which can be easily identified at L[0], given that the first row of s of s is s.
-Then it proceeds by moving one symbol at a time to the left in s, deploying the two Properties above: Property 14.2 allows to map the current symbol occurring in s (initially s it is corresponding copy in s; then Property 14.1 allows to find the symbol which precedes that copy in s by taking the symbol at the end of the same row (i.e. the one in s).
-This double step, which
+Clearly it is easy from bw(s) to construct L, just insert \$ at position r of \widehat{L} .
+The algorithm then picks the last symbol of s, namely s[n - 1], which can be easily identified at L[0], given that the first row of M' is \$s.
+Then it proceeds by moving one symbol at a time to the left in s, deploying the two Properties above: Property ?? allows to map the current symbol occurring in L (initially L[0]) to its corresponding copy in F; then Property ?? allows to find the symbol which precedes that copy in F by taking the symbol at the end of the same row (i.e. the one in L).
+This double step, which returns